 **Helpful tips and common mistakes

-To create these dipped nutter butter cupcakes, I put together a peanut butter cupcake for the base, topped it with a basic vanilla frosting and dipped it in chocolate ganache.
+To create these dipped nutter butter cupcakes, I put together a peanut butter cupcake for the base, topped it with a basic vanilla frosting, and dipped it in chocolate ganache.
 What makes it a nutter butter cupcake?
 The addition of the cookies in the batter, of course!
-I tried nutter butters for the first time for these cupcakes and man, oh man, are they delicious!
-Sure, they're just peanut butter cookies, but there's something about them that make them very addicting.
-Now if you’re more sensitive to sugar, you can skip the dipping part and finish the cupcakes with the frosting.
-I wanted to make these cupcakes a bit more special so I froze them until the frosting was set, than dipped them a lovely ganache.
+I tried nutter butter for the first time for these cupcakes and man, oh man, are they delicious!
+Sure, they're just peanut butter cookies, but there's something about them that makes them very addicting.

-Top them with a mini nutter butter and the cupcakes are finished!
-These were best fresh as are all cupcakes.
-I tasted one two days later and because the cupcakes were refrigerated, the nutter butter garnishes had softened and the cupcakes themselves were a bit on the drier side.
-However, make these fresh and serve them to your guests and there won't be any leftovers to worry about!
+These dipped nutter butter cupcakes were best fresh as are all cupcakes.
+Make these fresh and serve them to your guests and there won't be any leftovers to worry about!